bgd-labs/aave-capo/how-to.md

    - `snapshotTimestamp`: timestamp of the snapshot ratio
    - `maxYearlyRatioGrowthPercent`: the maximum possible annual LST growth percentage

-2. Add the deployment script and command to the makefile.
+2. Add the deployment script and command to the Makefile.

 ## 3. Testing